 While we welcome submissions from diverse sources, not everything can be published.
-And, since Curtana † Sword of Mercy is distributed freely, there is no financial compensation for authors.
-(In essence, contributors are paid double what the editor of the journal makes.)
+And, since Curtana: Sword of Mercy is distributed freely, there is no financial compensation for authors.
 The reward for writers comes via the intrinsic value of contributing to the journal's mission . . . and the prospect of seeing one's name in print.

-Authors and Artists will retain the copyright to their creation, although Curtana reserves the right to republish them in a collection format at some future date.
+Authors and Artists retain the copyright to their creation, although Curtana reserves the limited right to republish them in a collection format at some future date.

 There are several venues for contributors to consider.
 If you are interested in any of the following opportunities, feel free to request more information.
 Contributors are wise to query the editor prior to investing significant effort in preparing a manuscript.